A selection of awards recently earned by Dana-Farber and our staff

 which is the most common solid tumor in adolescents and young adults.
 This group includes not only pediatric oncologists, but also the world’s leaders in germ cell tumors from adult oncology, gynecologic, and genitourinary oncology.
 MaGIC has

 already launched three new joint international NCI-funded clinical trials, is evaluating a new diagnostic test that appears to be nearly 100 percent sensitive in detecting relapse, and is investigating the underlying biological causes of this

-Kimberly Stegmaier, MD, will use her grant of $500,000 for research in leukemia, including the first multi-institutional genomics-based precision medicine trial for children with relapsed or very
+- Kimberly Stegmaier, MD, will use her grant of $500,000 for research in leukemia, including the first multi-institutional genomics-based precision medicine trial for children with relapsed or very high-risk

-high-risk leukemias.
+leukemias.
 New technologies will be deployed to sequence all currently known cancer-promoting genes in an individual child’s leukemia.
-Then, guided by a multidisciplinary group of leukemia experts, treatment recommendations will be made
+Then, guided by a multidisciplinary group of leukemia experts, treatment recommendations will be made based

-Rameen Beroukhim, MD, PhD, received a $100,000 grant to study mutations that enable incurable pediatric brain tumors called diffuse intrinsic pontine gliomas (DIPG) to resist current treatments.
-The
+- Rameen Beroukhim, MD, PhD, received a $100,000 grant to study mutations that enable incurable pediatric brain tumors called diffuse intrinsic pontine gliomas (DIPG) to resist current treatments.
+The funding

 and young adults.
 Crompton is also developing a new screening effort to identify additional drug targets in Ewing sarcoma.